Morocco13-MSS/mss-r-code/README.md

 # R
 ## What is R?

 R is an open source statistical computing language.
-Along with Python, it is now a standard a data science and analytics.
+Along with Python, it is now a standard in data science and analytics.

 See (About R)[https://www.r-project.org/about.html]